 Additional recommended products

 Alongside the earlier mentioned NMEA 0183 and NMEA 2000 devices and DMM, I would also recommend having a wireless gateway on the vessel as an additional tool for data monitoring and network analysis.
-The main benefit of this is that you have access to your NMEA 2000 network data from anywhere on the vessel where you have connection to the gateway.
+The main benefit of this is that you have access to your NMEA 2000 network data from anywhere on the vessel where you have a connection to the gateway.
 Some wireless gateways such as our W2K-1 come with additional benefits such as an internal SD Card, which continually logs all the NMEA 2000 data, essentially acting as a Voyage Data Logger.
-This offers a number of benefits, including post voyage data analysis and processing, but also acts as a ‘black box’ type product where there is a historic log of the journey.
-If there was an incident out on the water or a collision with another vessel, the data logged in the SD Card can prove useful into investigating how and why that has happened.
+This offers a number of benefits, including post-voyage data analysis and processing, but also acts as a ‘black box’ type product where there is a historic log of the journey.
+If there was an incident out on the water or a collision with another vessel, the data logged in the SD Card can prove useful in investigating how and why that happened.